Competitive Team Building Events – Quickfire Team Challenge

-The Quickfire Team Challenge is a self-led rotational team building program for groups who require a fast-paced and fun, recreational team building program on a tight budget.
-Groups are split into teams and given instruction booklets for a rotational sequence of team challenges, each lasting only a short period of time, and then quickly rotating to the next activity station.
-During this unique and exciting team building event, teams will focus on problem-solving, enhanced communication, leadership and trust, as well as participating in a “friendly competition” with their peers.
+The Quickfire Team Challenge is a series of self-led rotational team building activities for groups who require a fast-paced and fun, recreational team building event.
+Groups are split into teams and given instruction booklets for a rotational sequence of team challenges, The challenges consists of two parts – Practice and Competition.

 How Does the Quickfire Team Challenge Work?